Samkth123/KTH-md/CC.md

 - What main channels do they use to buy tickets and how price sensitive are they regarding to when they buy?

+==**The problem specific questions only work in airline, not just generic and a framework robot...**==

+If its a competitor analysis.

+If it was Generic:
+- What are my competitors key resources?

+If it was in Mining?
+- Where are my competitors mines located and how are they different from others?

+If it was Retailing?
+- Where are my competitors stores